Luczia/autonomousRCcar/README.md

 ![Screenshot](https://github.com/Luczia/autonomousRCcar/blob/master/doc/TheBeast.jpg)

+The stock car being waaay too fast  (10m/s at full throttle) for a non-optimized raspberry Pi vision control, we designed a special gear to reduce by 1/5th the speed and have a better accuracy in speed control (and be able to run a 0.5m/s at minimum throttle).
+3D printed files are available in the [mechanics](https://github.com/Luczia/autonomousRCcar/tree/master/mechanics) folder.

 ## Software Arhitecture

-Everything is developped for ROS environment, the system uses line tracking (color and contour) solutions to steer the wheels and adapt propulsion.
+Everything is developped for ROS (kinetic) environment, the system uses line tracking (color and contour) solutions to steer the wheels and adapt propulsion.
 The wheel are controlled py a PPM ServoMotor and the propulsion is driven by a RC car 8 A ESC.
 The car was designed to follow a 20m long track with a white line and borders.
 COnsidering the very low devlopment time (1 week or 10 spare hours), the algorithm focuses on line tracking.

 The Raspberry was using a ubuntu 16.04 image with ros-desktop-full install.
 It generates its own Wi-fi network on which a ground station can connect through a ROS-NETWORK for monitoring and debugging.